 Tandoor Express (two locations, City Centre Mall & behind the Family Food Centre near the Old Airport, $-$$, Adventure (Family Food Centre Location), HITW+, Marhaba).
 In the case of the second location the Family Food Centre is in the Marhaba map.
 Decent Indian food and a common go-to spot for people in the office when they go to the mall for lunch.
 The City Centre Mall one is located in the food court by the amusement park.
 If you're near the Family Food Centre one you might also want to go around front and try . . .

 Bombay Chowpatti (in front of the Family Food Centre near the Old Airport, $, Adventure, HITW, Marhaba [Family Food Centre]).
 This is a stand at the front of the supermarket, no tables or chairs.
 Customers do take away and eat in their car or while standing around the parking lot.
 Popular place though with the Indian crowd.
 I've tried it twice and both times it was good.

-Ciao (Salwa Road, strip mall just before Decoration Roundabout on the right-hand side if you were traveling from Ramada/Radisson signal, couple of doors from a pharmacy, $$, Adventure).
+Ciao (One location is Salwa Road, strip mall just before Decoration Roundabout on the right-hand side if you were traveling from Ramada/Radisson signal, couple of doors from a pharmacy and Al-Riafi nut shop.
+Other location is in Al-Emadi Financial Square on C-Ring road. $$, Adventure).
 My pick for the best pizza in town.
-Thin crust, oven baked on the premises.
+Thin crust, oven-baked on the premises.
 Has a variety of pasta options as well but I eventually gravitated to the pizza.
 Sorry, they don’t do delivery.
-The restaurant is, believe it or not, Ethiopian (Italy took over Ethiopia back in the colonial times.)
+The restaurant is Italian but based from, believe it or not, Ethiopia (maybe not too surprising, Italy took over Ethiopia back in the colonial times.)

 La Dolce Vita -- see the Souq Waqif section below